vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

-If we want to use Bitfusion client version 3.5, please update the servers.conf file as follows:
+If we want to use Bitfusion client version 3.5, please update the `servers.conf` file as follows(**Noote:** the IP address in `servers.conf` may be different from yours, which means to indicate the IP address of the bitfusion server, please change to your own bitfusion server IP address):

 ```
 # Source file content